He did more farewell performances than Sinatra and, like Ken Dodd, refused to get off the stage while people were still laughing.

-There was always a fight on the early evening.
+There was always a fight in the early evening.
 The women placidly moved their chairs to the walls of the room where they sat nibbling shortcake and gossiping, while the six brothers rolled fighting at their feet.
 Fighting, that is, until 11.55 pm when my Auntie Jeannie would say: ‘D’ye no ken the time?’

 The brothers would get up, dust themselves down.
 And we would all join hands and sing Auld Lang Syne.

-My step father in law, another Scot, improbably called The Menzies of Pitfoggle, was a GP in the Fens.
+My stepfather in law, another Scot, improbably called The Menzies of Pitfoggle, was a GP in the Fens.
 A luckless journalist who went to him for advice on a sexual problem was chased down the drive of the surgery by Pitfoggle, hurling obscenities and, for all I know, pillboxes and bottles.

-Yet, compared with Maurice Thompson, a photographer I worked with on the Yorkshire Evening News in Doncaster, they were, every one of them, tiny beams of sunshine.
+Yet, compared with Maurice Thompson, a photographer I worked with on the Yorkshire Evening News in Doncaster, they were every one of them, tiny beams of sunshine.